daliborivanovic83/MatchIt-testing-/Bugs.md

-After the page is loaded the section svi oglasi is displayed properly until the certain screen size, when it is reduced to 763x1154 the columns “Izmeni” and “Dupliraj” overflow from the container .
+After the page is loaded the section svi oglasi is displayed properly until the certain screen size, when it is reduced to 763x1154 the columns "Izmeni" and "Dupliraj" overflow from the container .

 Expected result: